To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Elite brigades under Gaddafi’s son Khamis also launched an assault on Misrata, 200km east of the capital.

 “The brigades tried to reach the centre of the town but revolutionaries managed to repel them.
-They retreated to the airbase,” said a resident who declined to be named.

 “The revolutionaries captured 20 soldiers and seized a tank.
 The town is now fully in the control of the youths,” he said.